openlayers/openlayers/changelog/upgrade-notes.md

 #### Backwards incompatible changes

+##### Removal of the "vector" render mode for vector tile layers

+If you were previously using `VectorTile` layers with `renderMode: 'vector'`, you have to remove this configuration option.
+That mode was removed. `'hybrid'` (default) and `'image'` are still available.

 ##### New `prerender` and `postrender` layer events replace old `precompose` and `postcompose` events

 If you were previously registering for `precompose` and `postcompose` events, you should now register for `prerender` and `postrender` events on layers.
 Layers are no longer composed to a single Canvas element.
 Instead, they are added to the map viewport as individual elements.